dhk/adventures-in-ai/greatest-democracy/README.md

 ## To-Dos
-[] Covert the code to ordinary python+pandas; add commits to track evolution
+- [] Covert the code to ordinary python+pandas; add commits to track evolution
+- [] Add in the section about why those countries were chosen as democracies
+- [] Add in Ireland, since I can't be parochial about NZ, the land of my birth if I'm not parochial about Ireland, the land of mny parents')

 ## Do you have feedback?
 Want to argue with me/discuss this/talk about what you think?
 Sure, love to. https://tidycal.com/davehk/30-minute-coffeeuser-